-Weaving project ideas for kids are beneficial in developing their motor and cognitive skills.
+Weaving project ideas for kids are beneficial in developing their motor and cognitive skillsiXThe ability of the brain that helps one obtain, process, store, and use information correctly. .
 They help children stay engaged and entertained for long.
 Weaving enhances their imagination, improves concentration, and unleashes creativity.
 Moreover, weaving projects look cute and colorful.
 So, if you feel your children are getting overwhelmed by screen time and have nothing productive to do, introduce weaving to them.
 This post has some easy and exciting, quick-to-learn weaving projects that your children would love to learn and practice.

 26+ Weaving Projects For Kids